AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 ## Drawing

-To provide users with the opportunity to draw annotations, use the {api:anychart.core.annotations.PlotController#startDrawing}startDrawing(){api} method and specify the annotation type by using one of the {api:anychart.enums.AnnotationTypes}Annotation Types enums{api}.
+To provide users with the opportunity to draw annotations, use the {api:anychart.core.annotations.PlotController#startDrawing}startDrawing(){api} method and specify the annotation type by using one from the {api:anychart.enums.AnnotationTypes}Annotation Types{api} enum.
 To learn more, see this article: [Drawing](Drawing).

 ```
 // an auxiliary variable for working with annotations